After the 'bold move' of demonetisation, this Budget played it safe – thank god for that

 Among the many cliches used every year to describe the Budget, “missed opportunity” ranks right on top, followed by “mixed bag”.
-These are cliches for a reason – every year, we go into the Budget session with high expectations then come away disappointed, or at best, relieved.
+These are cliches for a reason – every year, we go into the Budget session with high expectations and then come away disappointed, or at best, relieved.

 However, this year was supposed to be different.
 Was it?